cjm273/Inventory-Manager/README.md

 # Inventory-Manager
-This is an inventory management application designed for Bishop Watterson High School.
+This is an inventory management application intended to be used by Bishop Watterson High School's technology department.